rbisdorff/Digraph3/docSphinx/tutorial.rst

 Inspecting the outranking digraph .................................

-We are going to compute the bipolar-valued outranking digraph from the given performance tableau *t*.
+We are going to compute the bipolar outranking digraph (see [BIS-2013]_) from the given performance tableau *t*.
 The `showHTMLRelationTable` method shows the resulting bipolarly-valued adjacency matrix in a system browser window:
     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> g = BipolarOutrankingDigraph(t)
     >>> g.showHTMLRelationTable()